 First and foremost, seeking medical treatment is paramount after sustaining an injury while on vacation.
 Dismissing an injury as minor or insignificant so that a person can return to their vacation and move on is not wise.
 Having a doctor examine any injuries, big or small, to confirm or deny any problems is the way to go.

-Injuries may not be visible to the naked eye or may be less noticeable because of the heightened emotions the victim is feeling.
-Seeking medical treatment also creates a paper trail, and having documents from a credible healthcare professional can prove beneficial when filing an insurance claim or lawsuit later on.
+Injuries may not be visible to the naked eye or may be less noticeable because of the victim’s heightened emotions.
+Seeking medical treatment also creates a paper trail and documents from a credible healthcare professional can be beneficial when filing an insurance claim or lawsuit later on.

 Vacation Personal Injury